 All waste streams (including waste from BHP operations that is managed by a third party) are required to be managed to the higher of applicable BHP internal global standards, such as the Our Requirements for Environment and Climate Change standard and tailings storage facilities standards or the local legislative requirements.

 We have recently reviewed our waste reporting and expect to report additional waste data for our operated assets to align with GRI 306 Waste and SASB Metals and Mining requirements.
 We plan to start disclosing that data in our FY2024 reporting.

-An example of our commitment to continuous improvement in relation to waste management is our joint funding of the Future Tails program, which we launched in June 2020 in partnership with Rio Tinto and the University of Western Australia.
-Over five years, we will invest A$2 million to fund a program of training, research and education to establish industry-wide best practice of waste management and tailings storage facilities.
+An example of our commitment to continuous improvement in relation to waste management is our joint funding of the Future Tails program, which we launched in June 2020 in collaboration with Rio Tinto and the University of Western Australia.
+Over five years, we will invest A$2 million to fund a program of training, research and education to establish industry-wide best practice for waste management and tailings storage facilities.

 We are committed to high ethical business practices and governance standards.